Meteor-Community-Packages/meteor-simple-schema/README.md

 The default is an inflected (humanized) derivation of the key name itself.
 For example, the key "firstName" will have a default label of "First name".

-If you require realtime translation or a field that changes it's meaning in some circumstances you can provide a callback function as a label.
+If you require reactive translations or a field that changes it's meaning in some circumstances you can provide a callback function as a label.
+Note that the generated validation messages aren't reactive afterwards.

+To access the labels again use `schema.label(fieldName)` which will generate you a usable string.
+If this is done inside `Meteor.render()` the label will be reactive.

 If you need to alter labels on the fly you can do so using the `labels` method.